kubedb/docs/docs/guides/elasticsearch/failover/failover.md

   `2`.
 An **even** count like `2` gives you a second copy of cluster state, but genuinely **no fault tolerance** — losing either node already drops you below a majority of `2`.
-The demo cluster in this guide uses the production-recommended `3` master-eligible nodes: Case 2 below shows a single master-node loss being absorbed without incident, and Case 3 pushes further to show what happens once a *second* node is lost and the majority itself is gone.
+The demo cluster in this guide uses the production-recommended `3` master-eligible nodes: Case 2 below shows a single master-node loss being absorbed without incident, since `2` of `3` is still a majority.

 - **Data node (shard) failover:**
   Every index's data is split into shards, and each shard can have one or more replica copies stored on